-There are so many games out there that bring math to life.
+There are so many games out there that bring maths to life.
 In fact, many children are probably not too familiar with old-fashioned board games but they still provide plenty of excitement nonetheless.
 Therefore, give children the chance to explore games such as monopoly or the Pizza Fraction Fun Game.
-These games are packed with fun while encouraging children to use their math skills without them barely realising.
+These games are packed with fun while encouraging children to use their maths skills without them barely realising.

 Part of the learning process now involves technology and this is where smart devices can come into play.
 Children love using them and with so many apps and games available, parents can help them to improve their primary maths skills while enjoying the interactive aspect of apps.

-Include Math in Everyday Life
+Include Maths in Everyday Life